 7) BIT Brewery in Central City is not to be missed.
 BIT—which stands for Best in Three—opened just recently, but the owners have been brewing beer for much longer.
 They set up shop in the oldest building in town and offer their beers and hand-made wood fired pizza, with new flavors each week. www.bitbrew3.com

 Pedal for a Pint

 The DoubleTree Express is a people-powered pedal bike that holds a total of 14 people (21 and older only please) and can be rented for bachelor and bachelorette parties, wedding parties or team building.
 Although current Iowa state laws do not allow riders to drink or transport alcohol while on the pedal bike, riders can certainly pedal their way around downtown for a bar crawl.
 It’s equipped with Bluetooth so you can blast tunes while you ride and there’s motor assist if the pedaling becomes too tough.
 Ask the Doubletree Hotel for a suggested route or blaze your own trail.
-Due to COVId, the Pedal cart is not availible.
-Call 319-731-4444 for more information.
+Due to COVID, the Pedal cart is not currently availible.

 Want more information like this?
 Subscribe to our visitor e-newsletter.